Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

 Here is a simple example:

 - Assume an Upstream configured with `healthchecks.threshold=55`.
-- it has 5 targets, all with a `weight=100`, so total weight is 500 in the ring-balancer
+- It has 5 targets, each with `weight=100`, so the total weight in the ring-balancer is 500.

 Now failures start to occur, and the circuit-breaker for the first target trips.
 It is now considered unhealthy.
 This now means that in the ring-balancer 20% of